 Ignoring plantar fasciitis may result in chronic heel pain that hinders your regular activities.
 Over time, this pain can also cause you to change the way you walk to minimize the pain, which can lead to other problems, from your feet and knees to your hip and back.
 To learn more about plantar fasciitis and the available treatment options, request an appointment online or call us at 703.444.5000 to schedule a consultation with one of Arthritis & Sports’ specialty-trained foot doctors.

 Maude Bertovich, DPT, is one of Arthritis & Sports’ highly-trained physical therapists.
 Our team of therapists specialize in an extensive range of conditions including post-surgical rehabilitation, arthritis and tendinitis.
-Patients can book an appointment with her in our Sterling office by calling 703.433.2500, or request an appointment online here.
+Patients can book an appointment with her in our Sterling physical therapy office by calling 703.433.2500, or request an appointment online here.